 Test Your Understanding of the Nonprofit Strategy

 “Strategy” is one of those words.
 It’s used frequently and imprecisely in the sector.
 Even people active in strategy work misuse it.
 Watch for the word.
 Whether you hear or read it, the odds are greater than 50 percent that the term will be misused.

 Here are four quotations from recent articles that mention strategy.
 Which of the four quotes uses the word correctly?

 - “In their strategy, nonprofits must acknowledge the hardships that people are experiencing and then make fundraising asks from a place of empathy.”

 - “A nonprofit executive leading in times of uncertainty ramps up their stakeholder engagement strategy, providing empathy and selfless help to all around them, while cutting both their burn rate and all nonessential business activities.”

 - “In short, the transition strategy is the best available.
 “The market is winding down the coal industry, and these workers are going to need jobs to support their families.
 We can provide good-paying jobs to these skilled workers while restoring the land to productive use . . .”

 - “Needless to say, in reimagining your organization, you’ll need to determine how much it will cost to do what you want, and you’ll need to develop an intentional revenue strategy.”

 If you guessed three and four, you’re correct.
 Congratulations!

-In number one, either the word tactic or techniques would be a better word choice.
+In number one, the word tactic or technique would be a better word choice.
 In number two, the sentence would be more precise without the word.
 Stakeholder engagement is a tactic.
 The third and fourth correctly reflect an overall game plan to win.